 Fall and spring.
 No credit.
 No grades given.
 R 12:20-1:10.
-M. Latham.
+J. Haas, J-P Habicht.
 This seminar series consists of presentations by Cornell faculty and graduate students, and by outside invited speakers.
-Speakers cover a range of topics which relate to nutritional problems, policy, and programs in the non-industrialized countries.
-Some presentations consist of discussion of a proposed research protocol.
-Sometimes a debate or forum is organized to allow a broad-ranging discussion of an issue related to international food and nutrition.
+Speakers cover a range of topics which relate to nutritional problems, policy, and programs in the nonindustrialized countries.